Skip to main

 Dr. Masami Matsuyuki earned her Ph.D. in Counseling Psychology with an emphasis on counseling women/feminist therapy in December 2011.
 She completed her pre-doctoral internship at Ohio State University Counseling and Consultation Services and her dissertation investigating the relationship among forgiveness, self-compassion, and psychological well-being among Buddhists.
 She worked as a mental health counselor at Morehead State University Counseling and Health Services for 5 years and became a licensed psychologist with health service provider designation in Kentucky in September 2014.
 She accepted a position as a staff psychologist/training coordinator at Western Kentucky University Counseling and Testing Center in August 2017.
 She provides students with individual counseling for various psychological issues and mental disorders and collaborates with staff and faculty to outreach socio-cultural minority students and to prevent/intervene crises on campus.
 She also provides graduate student interns with clinical supervision and teaches mindfulness to spread its health benefits to the campus community.
 She finds her work as a psychologist most rewarding when she can support an individual’s healing, self-empowerment, and identity development, and promote cultural diversity and social justice through education.

-Dr. Alexandra (Allie) Minieri received her Ph.D. in Counseling Psychology from the University of Kentucky in August 2014.
+Dr. Alexandra (Allie) Minieri (she/her) received her Ph.D. in Counseling Psychology from the University of Kentucky in August 2014.
 She completed her doctoral internship at the University of North Carolina at Charlotte Counseling Center and her clinical fellowship at The Ohio State University Counseling and Consultation Service.
 Her dissertation research focused on ally development among male college students who work to end men’s violence against women on university campuses.
-Prior to pursuing her doctoral degree, she attended Lafayette College and received her B.S. in Psychology.
-Dr. Minieri is a licensed psychologist in the Commonwealth of Virginia and currently employed at George Mason University Counseling and Psychological Service (CAPS).
-She is serving as the Assistant Director for Clinical Services and supports the development and implementation of the clinical system at CAPS.
-She also enjoys participating in community education and supporting the training program at the center.
+Dr. Minieri is a licensed psychologist in the Commonwealth of Virginia and employed at George Mason University Counseling and Psychological Service (CAPS).
+She is currently serving as the Associate Director, Training Services.
+In this capacity, she oversees the APA-accredited doctoral internship program and supports all of the training programs at the center.

 Dr. Krista Moe received her PhD in Counseling Psychology at the University of Kentucky in 2012 and was licensed in 2013.
 She has published 17 articles in peer-reviewed journals, one book chapter, and writes seasonal articles for the Herald Leader.
 She helped nurses and other medical professionals start up about 200 evidence-based practice studies at Baptist Health Lexington over the past 5 years.
 With the wonderful support of Dr. Karen Hill (COO/CNO of the hospital) and long-time mentor Dr. Dorothy Brockopp (Professor Emeritus, College of Nursing, UK), she was able to open her own psychology practice at this hospital in 2014 where she now works full-time.
 Training she received at UK and on internship at ARH hospital in Hazard, she has developed a working style that is strength-based and empowering for the patients she serves.
 In practice, she likes to follow in Dr. Mary Pipher’s footsteps by asking the question, “How can we use your strengths to solve this problem?”